Login or register here for member only content or features.

 Unfortunately, it's very easy to build a website and forget to build in the stuff that does the catching.

 In the online world that stuff is called conversion.
-If you do the best job of SEO the world has ever seen and get a thousand people a day to your website and every one of them looks around and then leaves, what have you accomplished?
+If you do the best job of SEO the world has ever seen and get a thousand people to your website and every one of them looks around and then leaves, what have you accomplished?

 Traffic is very important and there is a need to invest in the tools that help generate it, but traffic without conversion is an absolute waste of time.